vippsas/vipps-psp-api/vipps-psp-signup-api-quick-start.md

 * `Ocp-Apim-Subscription-Key-PSP` - PSP subscription key is required for all requests.
 * `mobileNumber` - Test mobile number, needed only for `Initiate a PSP Payment`.
 * `merchantSerialNumber` - Required only for `Get Merchant by MSN`.
-* `makePaymentUrl` - PSP URL used by Vipps to send the card data.
+* `makePaymentUrl` - PSP URL used by Vipps to send the card data, needed only for `Initiate a PSP Payment`.
 * `pspRedirectUrl` - Redirect URL which the user is redirected to after approving/rejecting the payment.
 * `PSP-ID` - PSP ID provided by Vipps, needed for `Initiate a PSP Payment`, `Update Status`, and `Get Details`.
+* `idempotency_key` - Unique request ID, needed only for `Create new Merchant Sales Unit`.

 </TabItem>
 <TabItem value="curl">